 The Group has been involved in many international projects.
-These include: BrainscaleS - Braininspired multiscale computation in neuromorphic hybrid systems (2011-2014, FP7-ICT), CORONET - Choreographing Neural Networks: Coupling Activity Dynamics Across Biomimetic Brain Interfaces with Neuromorphic VLSI (2011-2014, FP7-ICT), DYSTRUCTURE - The Dynamical and Structural Basis of Human Mind Complexity: Segregation and Integration of Information and Processing in the Brain (2012-2017, FP7-IDEAS-ERC), INDIREA - Individualised Diagnostics and Rehabilitation of Attention - (2013-2017, FP7-PEOPLE-ITN), and SEMAINE - Simultaneous MEG or fMRI And INtracranial EEG (2014-2016, ERANET NEURON).
-CNS hosts six Marie Curie Individual Fellowships: NEUCOD, INTERACTIONS, CEMNet, CONSCBRAIN, QTMODEM and NeuArc2Fun (2013-2018).
+These include: BrainscaleS - Braininspired multiscale computation in neuromorphic hybrid systems (2011-2014, FP7-ICT), CORONET - Choreographing Neural Networks: Coupling Activity Dynamics Across Biomimetic Brain Interfaces with Neuromorphic VLSI (2011-2014, FP7-ICT), DYSTRUCTURE - The Dynamical and Structural Basis of Human Mind Complexity: Segregation and Integration of Information and Processing in the Brain (2012-2017, FP7-IDEAS-ERC), INDIREA - Individualised Diagnostics and Rehabilitation of Attention - (2013-2017, FP7-PEOPLE-ITN), and SEMAINE - Simultaneous MEG or fMRI And INtracranial EEG (2014-2016, ERANET NEURON), CORTICITY - Comparative Investigation of the Cortical Circuits in Mouse, NHP and Human" (2018-2020, Flag-ERA 2017), and EuSNN - European School of Network Neuroscience (2019-2023, H2020-MSCA-ITN-2019).
+CNS has hosted six Marie Curie Individual Fellowships: NEUCOD, INTERACTIONS, CEMNet, CONSCBRAIN, QTMODEM and NeuArc2Fun (2013-2018).
 CNS is a partner of the Brain Network Recovery Group (2011 - 2014, funded by the James S. McDonnell Foundation) and of the HBP (FET Flagship).

-Gustavo DECO (male) is a Research Professor at ICREA (Institució Catalana de Recerca i Estudis Avançats) and is Professor at Pompeu Fabra University (Barcelona), where he is head of the Computational and Theoretical Neuroscience Group and Director of the Centre of Brain and Cognition.
+Gustavo DECO (male) is a Research Professor at ICREA (Institució Catalana de Recerca i Estudis Avançats) and is Professor at Pompeu Fabra University (Barcelona), where he is head of the Computational and Theoretical Neuroscience Group and Director of the Centre for Brain and Cognition.